tanrax/twtxt-direct-message-extension/README.md

 ## Purpose

 The **Direct Message Extension** introduces a secure way for two users to send encrypted messages to each other within the twtxt ecosystem.
 Direct messages (DMs) leverage public/private key cryptography to ensure that only the intended recipient can read the message.
-This extension also enables metadata to specify a user's public key, ensuring compatibility with encryption protocols.
+This extension also enables metadata to specify a user's public key, ensuring compatibility with encryption protocol (Curve25519).

 ## Overview of Direct Message Format